alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

 The download job is fully specified by a configuration file, which you point to using the `--config_file` argument.
 A sample config file with relevant functionality for the urban grammar project is found at `pyveg/configs/config_liverpool_example.py`.
 You can also optionally specify a string to identify the download job using the `--name` argument.

-Note that we use the GEE convention for coordinates, i.e. `(longitude,latitude)`.
+Note that we use the GEE convention for coordinates, i.e. `(longitude,latitude)` and we set bounds for regions to download in the convention `(left, bottom, right, top)`.

 #### Generating a download configuration file